yewin-mm/spring-boot-app-instruction/README.md

 ### Import in IDE
 * Import your cloned or downloaded project.
 * For Intellij IDE,
-  * Under File menu, Click Open and choose your project path directory (which folder should be parent folder of pom.xml, other folders)
+  * Under File menu, Click Open and choose your project path directory (which project folder should be parent folder of pom.xml, other folders like src, etc)
   * Another way is Click Open and go to your project path directory and go inside and click `pom.xml` and choose open as  a project.
 * For Eclipse IDE,
   * Under file menu, click Import and under Maven, choose existing maven projects and add your project path directory.